digital-methods/africarising/page4.md

 When we look at the semantic network map, the Times of India is tagged next to a pharmaceutical cluster.
 The Australian is tagged next to a mining cluster.
 Xinhua, as previously mentioned, is tagged next to the transportation cluster.
 Therefore, we have a couple examples of the discourse in newspapers correlating with investments.
 The lack of precise FDI data by country and industry prevents a more comprehensive analysis.

-Also possible to embed iframes from Google sheet for instance (see this [page](https://www.datavizforall.org/embed/iframe-github/) for a full guide)

-<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRIfbypmECTCJl92Y_6YJh1CLUfdiUIEWtrbK7jLt1uQoy8t1W5JZz-NjP8nciUS2ByLUjJpxcsmDKN/pubchart?oid=1939677787&amp;format=interactive"></iframe>

-<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRIfbypmECTCJl92Y_6YJh1CLUfdiUIEWtrbK7jLt1uQoy8t1W5JZz-NjP8nciUS2ByLUjJpxcsmDKN/pubchart?oid=1939677787&amp;format=interactive"></iframe>

-We should also note a another limitation in this analysis.
-Due to technical issues with Cortext at the time of analysis, we could not separate articles on Ghana from those on Kenya.
-So, we were forced to compare country-level FDI data with a semantic network and contingency matrix for both countries.
-With these results and limitations, we can see a clear connection between a country’s industry-level investments in Ghana and Kenya and the narrative around Ghana and Kenya in a newspaper from the source country.
-We, however, cannot fully quantify this relationship and must acknowledge that the connection is far from uniform.